seanbaxter/circle/comprehension/comprehension.md

 [ 3 3 3 ]
 [ 4 4 4 4 ]
 ```
-A list comprehension is composed of one or more _initializer-clauses_, and any of those clauses may be an expanded range expression or expanded _for-expression_.
+A list comprehension is composed of one or more _initializer-clauses_, and any of those clauses may be an expanded range/slice expression or expanded _for-expression_.
 The `s2` example expands a _for-expression_ between two asterisks.
 The attached filter only emits the body expression if the character is lower case.
 In the `s3` example, a sequence modifier emits a pair of characters into the list comprehension. `s4` is constructed by emitting a sequence with both uppercase and lowercase versions of the iterated character into the list.
 Finally, `s5` uses an index to alternate lower and uppercase characters on even and odd steps.

 As with slices, keep in mind that _for-expressions_ are lazy.
 The result object of the body is only evaluated from a loop generated by the compiler at the expansion locus. _for-expressions_ are more constrained than other kinds of expressions.
 Their expansion locus is always immediately following the loop's body, on the same level as the `for` keyword.
-This prevents confusing uses of _for-expressions_, like usages that appear as function arguments and expansions outside the function call.
+This prevents confusing uses of _for-expressions_, like occurrences as function arguments, or expansions outside the function call.
 That capability is still available, but the _for-expression_ machinery to the left of the body must be coordinated with the ellipsis token on the right.

 ## 2. Dynamic pack consumers